cran/surveysd/README.md

 these concepts in practice, please refer to the [getting started vignette](https://statistikat.github.io/surveysd/articles/surveysd.html).

+  - Calibrated weights can be generated with the function `ipf()` using an iterative proportional updating algorithm.
   - Bootstrap samples are drawn with rescaled bootstrapping in the function `draw.bootstrap()`.
   - These samples can then be calibrated with an iterative proportional